- This event has passed.

 Environment in Asia Series – Greening East Asia: The Rise of the Eco-Developmental State

-Ashley Esarey, Assistant Professor, Department of Political Science, University of Alberta
+Ashley Esarey, Associate Professor, Department of Political Science, University of Alberta

 Joanna Lewis, Distinguished Associate Professor of Energy and Environment and Director of the Science, Technology and International Affairs Program (STIA),Georgetown University